-He has written and will be directing “Bombay Samurai”, a neo-noir set in Bombay about an elusive hit-man which begins filming in late 2017.
+He has written and will be directing “Bombay Samourai”, a neo-noir set in Bombay about an elusive hit-man which begins filming in late 2017.

 Dev Benegal’s work represents modern Indian cinema which is distinct from the realist or popular traditions of Indian cinema.
 The strength of his films has been their humor, his characters and his unique style combining Indian narrative and western genre.